wp-plugins/intercom-for-wordpress/readme.txt

 This plugin generates the Javascript install code to integrate all of this functionality into your WordPress-powered web app.

-You can also optionally send extra custom data about your users (attributes), as well as company data.
+You can also optionally send extra custom data (attributes) about your users, as well as company data.

 == Frequently Asked Questions ==